depp/sglib/README.txt

 On Mac OS X, use the provided Xcode projects.
 They target Xcode 3.1 and Mac OS X 10.5.

-On Windows, use the provided Visual Studio projects.
-They were made for Microsoft Visual Studio Express 2010.
+On Windows, Visual Studio projects are no longer provided.
+However, they are easy enough to create yourself.
+You can also use the directions in HACKING.txt to use CMake to create a Visual Studio project.

-Known Limitations
+Known limitations
 -----------------

 The GTK version assumes that the user is using evdev exclusively.